A Multimodal Approach to Alzheimer's Diagnosis: Geometric Insights from Cube Copying and Cognitive Assessments: Experimental Results

 \subsection{Effect of GNN Architecture Choice}

-Recent advances in graph machine learning have introduced increasingly expressive architectures, including geometric or equivariant GNNs that model rotations and distances \cite{fuchs2020se,satorras2021n}, as well as transformer-based and motif-aware models designed to capture higher-order subgraph interactions \cite{ying2021transformers,deng2024polynormer,alsentzer2020subgraph}.
+Recent advances in graph machine learning have introduced increasingly expressive architectures, including geometric or equivariant GNNs that model rotations and distances \cite{fuchs2020se3,satorras2021en}, as well as transformer-based and motif-aware models designed to capture higher-order subgraph interactions \cite{ying2021do,deng2024polynormer,alsentzer2020subgraph}.
 While such models offer strong representational capacity, their complexity can obscure interpretability and pose challenges in limited-sample settings.

-To contextualize our architectural choice, we evaluated two representative advanced alternatives: EGNN \cite{satorras2021n}, which incorporates geometric equivariance through coordinate-aware message passing, and Polynormer \cite{deng2024polynormer}, a graph transformer capable of modeling long-range dependencies.
-As shown in Table~\ref{tab:gnn_architecture_comparison}, these models achieve competitive AUC and AUPRC values but exhibit lower and less stable F1 scores compared to the simpler baseline, particularly under cross-validation.
+To contextualize our architectural choice, we evaluated two representative advanced alternatives: EGNN \cite{satorras2021en}, which incorporates geometric equivariance through coordinate-aware message passing, and Polynormer \cite{deng2024polynormer}, a graph transformer capable of modeling long-range dependencies.
+For a fair comparison, all models in Table~\ref{tab:gnn_architecture_comparison}, including GAT and other graph- or image-based baseline models, were evaluated under the same experimental protocol and provided with the same auxiliary input information, including age, education level, and NPT features.
+As shown in Table~\ref{tab:gnn_architecture_comparison}, both advanced GNN variants achieve competitive performance.
+Polynormer attains the second-highest accuracy (0.884; $p=0.002$), F1 score (0.684; $p=0.010$), recall (0.603; $p=0.027$), and balanced accuracy (0.785; $p=0.003$), while EGNN exhibits the second-highest AUROC (0.924; $p=0.168$), AUPRC (0.874; $p=0.858$), and precision (0.899; $p=0.121$).
+Nevertheless, the attention-based GAT achieves the strongest and most balanced performance overall.

+Interestingly, unlike earlier observations, Polynormer no longer exhibits near-perfect precision but instead demonstrates more balanced behavior with precision of 0.855 and recall of 0.603.
+EGNN, meanwhile, achieves ranking performance close to GAT, particularly in AUROC and AUPRC, but lower recall limits its overall classification performance.
+In contrast, GAT maintains stronger balance between sensitivity and specificity, leading to superior overall F1 and balanced accuracy.
+These findings suggest that increasing architectural complexity does not necessarily translate to more reliable classification performance in small-cohort clinical settings.